What Happens When All the Doctors Get Sick?

 Then there’s the federal National Disaster Medical System, which exists to supplement health and medical systems during times of crisis.
 The system has sent reserve doctors from all over the country to respond to emergencies, including the aftermath of natural disasters like Hurricane Sandy.
 The pool of doctors and nurses from the system can be requested by federal, state, local, tribal, or territorial authorities.

-But those resources are finite, and travel is not exactly a simple matter in the face of a creeping trend toward nationwide lockdown.
+But those resources are finite, and travel is no simple matter in the face of a creeping trend toward nationwide lockdown.

 “If we’re dealing with a single major disaster someplace, then we have enough for that, but if we have clusters all over the country pop up, it becomes a problem because there’s so much demand across the board,” Redlener said.
 “For every health professional we call up, we take them away from their regular jobs, which are also critical.”